military-strategies-and-tactics

 Weaponry Purpose-Built for Espionage

 Espionage demands tools that prioritize information gathering over destruction.
 Ninja weaponry evolved to support these activities with an emphasis on concealment, silent operation, and rapid escape.
-Every item in a ninja's kit had a role to play in the intelligence cycle.
+Every item in a ninja's kit had a role to play in the intelligence cycle — the process of collecting, analyzing, and acting on information about enemy movements and intentions.

 Silent Assassination Tools